aviral-dot/RAGFury-Agentic-Knowledge-Retrieval-Research-System/README.md

  ↓
 External Information
  ↓
-Agent
+Generate
 ```

+---

-## 8. Response Generation
+## 8. Final Answer

-The retrieved information is incorporated into the agent's context and the LLM generates the final response.
+After the selected workflow retrieves and validates the required information, the LLM generates the final response.

 ---